-Don’t use too much salt, keep it simple.
-I like that vinegar drizzled on top of it right in the end.
-And that subtle fresh basil flavor.
+Don’t use too much salt either, keep it simple.
+I like that vinegar that you drizzle on top of it right in the end.
+And then that subtle fresh basil flavor.
 Serve this tomato tartare with freshly grilled bread.

 Then also check out another diced tomato delicacy: my classic Italian bruschetta!
 I’m sure that you are very familiar with that one as well.

 - 1 ⅓ lbs fresh tomatoes (600 g), very ripe